Salsa Picante

 Make

-• Remove stems (and fully or partially de-seed for less heat).
+• Remove pepper stems (you can fully or partially de-seed for less heat).
 Choice of chiles will change heat, flavor, and color.

-• Brown chiles in a hot, dry skillet for a minute on each side
+• Brown peppers in a hot, dry skillet for a minute on each side

 • Add to pot with 4 cups of stock, tomato, onion, garlic, salt/pepper

-• Optional: Chop and add in 1-2 fresh serrano or jalapeno chiles (according to your heat tolerance)
+• Chop and add in 1-2 fresh peppers (according to your preference)

 • Bring to low boil until softening